Wall Street Pummels Weyerhaeuser Company (WY) After Recent Earnings Report

 Stephens gave a rating of “Equal-Weight” to WY, setting the target price at $35 in the report published on May 03rd of the current year.

-Volatility was left at 1.90%, however, over the last 30 days, the volatility rate increased by 2.24%, as shares surge +2.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.09% lower at present.
+Volatility was left at 1.91%, however, over the last 30 days, the volatility rate increased by 1.88%, as shares surge +0.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.93% upper at present.

 Insider Trading